AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ---
 # Design and deliver

 Discover how to build and deliver impactful mobile communications using Adobe Journey Optimizer.
-Learn to create, design, and send a variety of message types—including push notifications, in-app messages, content cards, SMS/MMS/RCS, WhatsApp marketing messages, and code-based experiences—tailored to your audience and optimized for mobile engagement.
+Learn to create, design, and send a variety of message types—including push notifications, in-app messages, content cards, SMS/MMS/RCS, WhatsApp marketing messages, and code-based experiences tailored to your audience and optimized for mobile engagement.

 >[!VIDEO](https://video.tv.adobe.com/v/333745/?learn=on&enablevpops)